gazugafan/karaoke-forever/docs/content/docs/index.md

 In addition to (or instead of) using local media files, you can allow users to search for karaoke songs on YouTube.
 Doing so requires [FFMPEG](https://www.ffmpeg.org){{% icon-external %}} to be installed on the server, along with an Internet connection.
 Follow the instructions to install FFMPEG on your OS.

+You'll also need [Python](https://www.python.org){{% icon-external %}} 3.9 or later installed and available in your PATH as `python3`.
+Python 3.10 or later is recommended and will likely be required soon by `yt-dlp`.

 To enable YouTube search, login to the webapp with your admin account.
 Then, switch to the Account tab and check the box under the YouTube preferences...

 <div class="row">